Nazar-Pichak/e-commerce-django/README.md

 # Project Description

 The project is not completed yet.
-To be continued....
+To be continued.....